 Every spring, when warm weather and high humidity return to the Carolinas, mosquitoes, unfortunately, return as well.
 They’re a common problem around the world for many reasons: their bites cause moderate to severe allergic reactions, they ruin outdoor spaces and backyard parties, and (not least of which) they spread harmful diseases.
 Mosquito spray treatments have become a popular option for homeowners in the Charlotte area over the past few years.
 In fact, several companies have emerged that focus on this service alone.
 That said, some consumers have raised concerns over traditional spray treatments, and we’ll discuss those (and potential alternatives) in the paragraphs that follow.

 In today’s internet-driven world, we have unlimited access to information about pesticides and the consequences of their use.
-Consumers are more concerned than ever with what products are being applied, how they affect the environment, and whether or not they’re safe to be used around their families.
+Consumers are more concerned than ever with what products are being applied, how they affect the environment, and whether or not they’re suitable to be used around their families.

 At Remedy, we pride ourselves on using kid- and pet-friendly products, including the products we use to control mosquitoes.
 However, it is unavoidable that any form of spray treatment (whether traditional or botanical) will have at least some impact on the other organisms in the environment.
-To address this potential, a group of academic experts and business professionals in the Netherlands developed a sustainable alternative to traditional mosquito sprays/fogs, known as In2Care Mosquito Traps
+To address this potential, a group of academic experts and business professionals in the Netherlands developed a sustainable alternative to traditional mosquito sprays/fogs, known as In2Care Mosquito Traps.

 Originally created for mosquito control in Africa, the In2Care system was designed to reduce the burden of insect-transmitted diseases, namely those transmitted by mosquitoes.
 A beneficial side-benefit to this solution is the reduction of insecticides required when the solution is properly scoped and installed.
 The system itself is a combination of buckets placed strategically throughout the target area, each containing a gauze-like sachet placed inside.
 They resemble small plant pots, and have a secured lid.